I'm sure most of us has already heard about the LHC, or the Large Hadron Collider.

 Should they fail to appear however, the Standard Model and even the entire concept of quantum physics might have to be scrapped and taken back to the drawing board.
 And while that certainly might be good news for students, it definitely won't be for the rest of us.

 Significantly, unlike other scientific research that mostly goes 'under the rader' of the media, the LHC has largely enjoyed extensive media coverage as well as it's fair share of criticism and controversy.
-CERN has even recently sent a speaker to
+CERN has even recently sent a speaker to TED in a bid to increase it's popularity and create a more politically positive image.

 TED Talk about the LHC: